List of Kickin' It characters: Sam

 Sam (Rio Mangini) is introduced in "Dueling Dojos", where Rudy originally adopts him to look good in front of Grandmaster Po and tries to put Milton and Kim in charge of him.
 When Sam makes enemies out of all three of them, Rudy decides to give him back.
 After Sam reveals he has never had a family, Rudy decides to keep him.

 In "Two Dates and a Funeral", he is revealed to be a piano prodigy.
 In "Win, Lose or Ty", it is also revealed that he has no friends.

 Albert

 Albert (Jimmy Bellinger) is a nerd, who at first is friends with Milton and Sydney, but later ends up being jealous of Milton.
 He has a crush on Kim.
 He seems to be very annoying and tends to jump at the chance to mess with anybody, which usually backfires.

-In "The Sub Sinker", he attempts to have Jerry expelled because of his stopping everybody from learning.
-However, he does not expect Jerry to study at math and is consequently busted.
+In "The Sub Sinker", he attempts to frame Jerry and get him expelled after he spitballs Milton.
+However, he did not expect Jerry to study at math and is consequently busted.
+He later revealed that his jealousy towards Milton was his motive for spitballing him.